ITR13/CobaltCoreShipLoader/how_to_install_nickel.md

 ![Folder with ModSaves marked](https://raw.githubusercontent.com/ITR13/CobaltCoreShipLoader/main/.readme/nickel_saves.png)
 Place the entire downloaded zip files inside the "ModLibrary" folder within the Nickel directory.
 No need to extract the contents.
 ![Folder with Essentials, Nickel.Legacy, ITRsShipLoader.zip, and SampleShips.zip in it](https://raw.githubusercontent.com/ITR13/CobaltCoreShipLoader/main/.readme/nickel_mods.png)
 If you did it correctly it will look something like the previous image.
-Now you just have to run Nickel.exe, and everything should be working!
+Now you just have to run NickelLauncher.exe, and everything should be working!

 ### About mods on Github
 A lot of mods are currently hosted on GitHub.
 Make sure to not press the big DOWNLOAD button on the github repository.
 Instead navigate over to Releases.